 processes, procedures and use of equipment.

 - A well-designed individual training plan that comprises

-tasks which are progressively more complex
+tasks which are progressively more complex and difficult in

-collaboratively with the employer, educators, and WBL coordinator.
+the employer, educators, and WBL coordinator.

 - The duties and tasks which the student will learn and

 perform require problem solving.

 - A student is exposed to "all aspects of an industry"

 from planning, management, finances, technical and

 production skills, technology, health and safety issues,

 and the variety of occupations contained within business or

 - Workplace skills and transferable skills are included

 in the training plan.

 - A supervisor, who is a positive role model, is assigned

 to the student at the work site.

 - The work site connects to the work-based seminar and

 other classroom instruction.

 Basic Strategies for Employers to Supervise

 - Get to know the young person by asking the student

 about their career dreams, goals, hobbies, strengths,

 limits, and needs.

-- Provide training and emphasize safety and health
+- Provide training and emphasize safety and health at all

 - Young people are often not aware of the dangers in the

 workplace.
 They need initial training and ongoing

 - Provide the student opportunities to make some decision

 regarding their work-based experience.

 - Young people need to learn how to make informed